Who is my advisor?

 - Select “View Student Information and Assigned Advisor”

-How do I schedule an appointment with the COSM Advisement Center?
+How do I schedule an appointment with the College of Science and Mathematics Advisement Center?

-Which students are advised in the COSM Advisement Center?
+Which students are advised by the College of Science and Mathematics Advisement Center?

-All students with the following majors will be advised in the COSM Advisement Center:
+All students with the following majors will be advised by the College of Science and Mathematics Advisement Center:

 - Mathematical Sciences